Mermaid Melody Pichi Pichi Pitch: Plot

-Lucia Nanami, the mermaid princess of the North Pacific Ocean, sets out on land to find the boy that she had saved from a tsunami wave seven years before the beginning of the story, to whom she fell in love and had entrusted her pink pearl.
-She eventually finds the boy: a teenage surfer named Kaito Dōmoto.
-However, Kaito does not recognize Lucia in her human form.
+Lucia Nanami, the mermaid princess of the North Pacific Ocean, sets out on land to find the boy that she had saved from a tsunami wave seven years before the beginning of the story, with whom she fell in love and had entrusted her pink pearl.
+She eventually finds the boy, a teenage surfer named Kaito Dōmoto, but Kaito does not recognize Lucia in her human form.
 She cannot directly tell Kaito who she really is; otherwise, according to mermaid legend, she would turn into bubbles and disappear.
 Lucia tries to convince Kaito into figuring out who she really is (since the legend doesn't say anything about the other person discovering a mermaid's true identity by him or her self).

 At the same time, Lucia has been told that a group of water demons have invaded the sea world and she must gather six other Mermaid Princesses and their pearls to bring back the legendary goddess Aqua Regina to stop them.
 To fulfill this, she joins forces with Hanon and Rina, the Mermaid Princesses who came up to dry land, use their pearls, turn into singing teen idols, and use their voices as an offensive power.
 After the water demons fail, the Black Beauty Sisters show up to steal the show.
 The Mermaid Princesses believe in themselves and believe they can defeat the Black Beauty Sisters, which they do.

 Media

 Manga

 The original manga, created by Yokote with illustrations by Hanamori, began serializing in the September 2002 issue of Nakayoshi.
-There are a total of 32 chapters, with final one published on the April 2005 issue of the said magazine (released March 2005).
+There are a total of 32 chapters, with final one published on the April 2005 issue of the said magazine (released in March 2005).
 There are a total of seven tankōbon volumes by Kodansha, the first six containing five chapters each and final one having two.
 They were released between March 20, 2003 and April 30, 2005.

 Del Rey Manga acquired the rights to publish the manga for the North American audience.
 It began releasing the manga in April 2006 under the title Pichi Pichi Pitch: Mermaid Melody.
 The English translations of the seven volumes were released from April 25, 2006 to October 30, 2007.
 The seventh volume, aside from the final two chapters, also contains two preview chapters from other manga.

 A sequel manga written and illustrated by Hanamori, titled Mermaid Melody Pichi Pichi Pitch Aqua, began serialization in the September issue of Kodansha's Nakayoshi magazine on August 3, 2021.